Quantum Approaches to Consciousness

 2. Philosophical Background Assumptions

 In the fundamental sciences, one typically speaks of causal relations in terms of interactions.
 In physics, for instance, there are four fundamental kinds of interactions (electromagnetic, weak, strong, gravitational) which serve to explain the correlations that are observed in physical systems.
 As regards the mind-matter problem, the situation is more difficult.
 Far from a theoretical understanding in this field, the existing body of knowledge essentially consists of empirical correlations between material and mental states.
-These correlations are descriptive, not explanatory; they are not causally conditioned.
+These correlations are synchronic, not diachronic; neither are mental states causally conditioned by brain states nor the other way around.
 It is (for some purposes) interesting to know that particular brain areas are activated during particular mental activities; but this does, of course, not explain why they are.
-Thus, it would be premature to talk about mind-matter interactions in the sense of causal relations.
-For the sake of terminological clarity, the neutral notion of relations between mind and matter will be used in this article.

 In many discussions of material [ma] brain states and mental [me] states of consciousness, the relations between them are conceived in a direct way (A):